Koorangie

 KESS is on the traditional land of the Barapa Barapa, Wamba Wamba and Yorta Yorta people, near the town of Kerang.
 Edify acknowledges the traditional custodians of this land, whose rich culture is deeply connected to the rivers, lagoons, creeks, and wetlands of their nation.

-KESS will commence operations in 2025 with a contracted service term with AEMO of 20 years.
+KESS commenced commercial operations in July 2025 with a contracted service term with AEMO of 20 years.

 -